Halt and Catch Fire (TV series): First season (2014)

 In 1983, Joe MacMillan joins Cardiff Electric, where he enlists the help of Gordon Clark to reverse engineer the BIOS of an IBM PC and reconstruct its assembly language code.
 Company owner Nathan Cardiff and vice president John Bosworth confront the two when the company is sued by IBM for copyright infringement.
-After Joe reveals that he told IBM about the project, Cardiff Electric is forced to legitimize it and enter the personal computing business.
+Joe reveals that he told IBM about the project, forcing Cardiff Electric to legitimize it and enter the personal computing business.
 Joe heads the project to build an IBM clone, with Gordon leading the hardware team.
 Needing a software engineer, Joe recruits Cameron Howe to write the BIOS in a "clean room".
 For their PC, ultimately named the "Cardiff Giant", Joe's goal is for it to be twice the speed at half the cost of IBM's PC, but much of the company does not buy into his vision or trust him.
-He further alienates himself from Cardiff and Bosworth after IBM responds by aggressively undercutting Cardiff Electric, resulting in layoffs, and after he upsets a potential investor.
+He further alienates himself from Cardiff and Bosworth after IBM aggressively undercuts Cardiff Electric and forces them into layoffs, and after Joe upsets a potential investor.

 Despite her suspicions of Joe, Cameron begins an on-again, off-again relationship with him.
 Gordon's wife, Donna, is wary of his involvement in the project, but she eventually contributes to it, first by giving Gordon her idea for a double-sided printed circuit board, and then by recovering lost data from Cameron's computer (a data loss event faked by Joe).
-Gordon brokers a deal for discounted liquid crystal displays through his father-in-law's connection with a Japanese company.
+Gordon brokers a deal for discounted liquid crystal displays through a family connection.
 After finishing the BIOS, Cameron is promoted to head of the software engineering team and designs a user-friendly operating system (OS) intended to draw in the user.
 Joe's ex-lover Simon, an industrial designer, designs the case for the PC.
 Initially hesitant about the project, Bosworth comes around but is denied further funding by Cardiff.
 With Cameron's help, Bosworth embezzles money to sustain the project but is arrested as the company office is raided by the FBI.
 Having smuggled out the Giant prototype, Gordon convinces the others to proceed with their plan to present at the COMDEX trade show.